caracal-pipeline/caracal-docs/sphinx/manual/workers/ddcal/index.rst

   *bool*, *optional*, *default = False*

-  Enable primary beam usage in making the dd-corrected ddfacet image (only MeerKAT for the moment).
-EXPERIMENTAL.
+  Enable primary beam usage in making the DD-corrected DDFacet image.
+Note that this is EXPERIMENTAL and currently only available for MeerKAT data.